Overnight indexed swap

+LIBOR–OIS spread

 The LIBOR–OIS spread is the difference between IRS rates, based on the LIBOR, and OIS rates, based on overnight rates, for the same term.
 The spread between the two rates is considered to be a measure of health of the banking system.
 It is an important measure of risk and liquidity in the money market, considered by many, including former US Federal Reserve chairman Alan Greenspan, to be a strong indicator for the relative stress in the money markets.

 A higher spread (high Libor) is typically interpreted as indication of a decreased willingness to lend by major banks, while a lower spread indicates higher liquidity in the market.
 As such, the spread can be viewed as indication of banks' perception of the creditworthiness of other financial institutions and the general availability of funds for lending purposes.

 The LIBOR–OIS spread has historically hovered around 10 basis points (bps).
-However, in the midst of the financial crisis of 2007–2010, the spread spiked to an all-time high of 364 basis points in October 2008, indicating a severe credit crunch.
+However, during the 2008 financial crisis, the spread spiked to an all-time high of 364 basis points in October 2008, indicating a severe credit crunch.
 Since that time the spread has declined erratically but substantially, dropping below 100 basis points in mid-January 2009 and returning to 10–15 basis points by September 2009.